liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

 - `journalStructureId` - The Structure ID of the Web Content Structure upon which the desired articles are based.
-- `locale` (optional) - The name of the locale for which you want localized articles (e.g. `en_US` or `es_ES` or `fr`).
-If this argument is omitted, the default locale of the server is used.
-If a locale is specified, and no such localization exists for a given article, the article's default language will be used.
+- `locale` (optional) - The name of the locale for which you want localized articles (e.g., `en_US`, `es_ES`, `fr`, etc.).
+If you omit this argument, the default locale of the server is used.
+If a locale is specified, and no such localization exists for a given article, the article's default language is used.

-Imagine a simple Web Content Structure with the following fields:
+To demonstrate using the web service, imagine a simple Web Content Structure with the following fields:

-- `title` - A Text field with a title.
+- `title` - A Text field with a title
-- `image` - A Documents and Media Library field for referencing images.
+- `image` - A Documents and Media Library field for referencing an image file
 - `date` - A Date field (Date fields for Web Content Structures are supported in Liferay Portal 6.2 and later)
-- `toggle` - a Boolean field.
+- `toggle` - a Boolean field

-Now imagine you have 3 articles based on this structure, and wish to retrieve them through this service.
+Now, imagine you have 3 articles based on this structure, and you wish to retrieve them through this service.
 Here is an example JavaScript invocation to retrieve the articles:

     Liferay.Service(